DaviDevMod/focus-trap/README.md

 ## Example

 In the "example" folder of this repo you can see the hook in action.
+Simply navigate to the "example" folder and run `npm start` to enjoy it.

 The example has three main components:

 - **App**